 ICURe supports the research team’s Entrepreneurial Lead (ECR) to undertake 3 to 4 months of full-time, intensive market assessment, having meaningful engagements with at least 100 prospective customers, regulators, suppliers, partners, competitors and other stakeholders in the global marketplace to validate the commercial potential of the team’s innovation.

 The options for commercialisation pathways can include carrying out further public or private sponsored research, exploring licensing opportunities, seeking public or private funding for spin-out, for those projects that have demonstrated strong market potential by the end of the market validation.

 For the full team descriptions and requirements, as well as eligible expenditures and expectations, please read the Guidance for Applicants

-Fifteen innovative teams from thirteen different UK universities pitched their ventures online across two days to an audience of 120+ investors on each day.
-From novel medical devices to augmented reality marketing software to smart, sustainable concrete – an impressive array of innovations set to be the growth companies of the future were unveiled.Read all about it
+Sixteen innovative teams from fourteen different UK universities pitched their ventures online to an audience of 120+ investors on each day.
+From software for rapidly constructing and deploying digital twins for engineering to the next generation of heart valves – an impressive array of innovations set to be the growth companies of the future were unveiled.Read all about it

 The ICURe Programme was definitely key to establishing Biosystems Technology.
 It fast-tracked the commercial translation of our academic research into a viable business proposition.
 I learnt a huge amount of commercial knowledge and expertise in a short period of time.